Lemon Greek Yogurt Cheesecake Bars

 It’s easier to get outside for a walk or a run, we may want to do a little spring cleaning and organization, and healthier eating habits replace our cravings for winter comfort foods.

 What are you working on right now?
-I’m trying to fit more movement into my busy days, as well as reach for healthy, nutrient-dense snacks when I get hungry throughout the day.
+I’m trying to fit more movement into my busy days, as well as reach for healthy snacks when I get hungry throughout the day.
 Planning ahead is key.

 I still treat myself to dessert every once in a while, and when I do I try to make it a healthier version.
 We all need a little sweetness in our lives, right? 😉 With Easter coming up soon, I thought you might need an easy, spring-y dessert recipe.

-I’ve made Greek yogurt cheesecake bars before, as well as a Greek yogurt cheesecake tart.
+I’ve made Greek yogurt cheesecake before when I made these pumpkin cheesecake bars, as well as a Greek yogurt cheesecake tart.
 Those recipes are some of my very favorites, but I have to say these Lemon Greek Yogurt Cheesecake Bars with a shortbread crust are my new favorite of the bunch.
-Probably because I just can’t get enough lemon treats, especially this time of year.
+These lemon bars and lemon almond flour shortbread cookies are two other favorite lemon recipes.

 What healthy habits are you working on at the moment?
 Trying to fit more exercise into your day?
 Working on eating more fruits and vegetables?
 Trying to avoid processed, packaged foods?
 Starting the day with a healthy breakfast?
 I’d love to know what kinds of recipes and posts can help you to meet your goals!